shieldgenerator7/DnD-Stories/RiftwardTavern/Plan/Library_Item.md

 A normal-looking chest.
 It has lots of gold inside, stacked in weird ways that don’t seem to obey the laws of gravity.
 Some are stuck to the walls and other coins.
 None are floating in the air.

+When something touches the inside of the chest, or something inside the chest, it becomes glued to it.
+If something glued to the inside of the chest sticks out of the chest, touching the sticking out part does not cause things to be glued to it.

 When you touch the inside of the chest or anything that touches the inside of the chest, you become glued to the inside or thing that you touched.

-If you’re wearing gloves, you can leave the glove behind to rescue your hand.
-Otherwise, if you touched it with bare skin, the effect is permanent.

 If the chest gets destroyed, the effect ends, and everything becomes unglued.